 But as your sales climb, the same question keeps coming back: should you stay a sole trader, or is it time to set up a limited company?

-This guide answers that for online sellers specifically, whether you're on Amazon, Shopify, eBay, Etsy or your own site.
+This guide answers the sole trader vs limited company question for online sellers specifically, whether you're on Amazon, Shopify, eBay, Etsy or your own site.
 We'll cover what actually changes when you incorporate, run a fully worked tax comparison using current 2025/26 figures, and give you clear decision steps so you can stop guessing.

 It's a commercial decision, not just a tax one.
 Let's break it down.